saifmathur/Research/ModSHA.md

 Tests to be performed:
-1. ModCompression function/ this functions still uses the old choice and majority
+1. ModCompression function/ this functions still uses the old choice and majority(include in the new modification)

 *CHANGES*